View Sylvia Waters's Obituary on CommercialAppeal.com and share memories

 Sylvia was an active member of Germantown United Methodist Church serving on several committees.
 Although banking was her career, Sylvia often said the seven years spent as Sunday Hostess at the church were the most rewarding.
 She was also a member of; the Germantown Garden Club, Heritage Women's Club, the Germantown Historic Commission and several bridge clubs.

-A memorial service will be held 2:00 p.m.
+A memorial service will be held at 11:00 a.m.
 Thursday, January 30, 2020 Germantown United Methodist Church, 2331 South Germantown Road, Germantown, Tennessee.
 A visitation and reception will follow the service.

 Published in The Commercial Appeal from Jan.
 29 to Jan.
 30, 2020